EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 <b>Figure 1.</b> Overview of the CpG Concordance Database.
 Published brain–peripheral DNA methylation concordance resources were harmonised into a unified searchable database and interactive web application.
 </p>

+This list describes resources identified during initial development and should not be interpreted as the final set of studies eligible for TRACE-CpG.
+Final inclusion is determined through the systematic screening workflow.

 ## Scientific rationale